Caracal – desert lynx (Caracal caracal)

 The caracal’s talent is to jump high during hunting upon birds.
 On the ground it chases its prey – it approaches its prey silently for about 5 m (16 ft), and then it sprints to the prey.
 Smaller prey is killed by having its neck broken, larger animals have their throats bitten.
 If a caracal is not able to eat its prey at once, it hides the carcass among trees.

-The caracal is a hunter active at day and night.
-If it’s too hot at daytime, the cat prefers night-time hunting, when temperature drops below 20oC (68oF).
+The caracal is a hunter active day and night.
+If it’s too hot in the daytime, the cat prefers night-time hunting, when the temperature drops below 20oC (68oF).